 Density

 Don’t forget the fact that your website will develop in future, especially if you’re planning to expand the content.
-You have to predict this in advance, and to secure real estate before extra content is added.
+You have to predict this in advance and secure real estate before extra content is added.

 Surprised and motivated by such development, the designer decides to include more information in the three sections that attracted most interest.